anupancholi/amlgoLAB-main/README.md

 - **Limitations:** Answers only based on uploaded document; incomplete context may affect accuracy.
 - **Performance:** Efficient with local inference, fast vector retrieval; scalable with FAISS tuning.

----

-## 📖 Further Details

-- Step-by-step Jupyter notebook for preprocessing and embeddings.
-- Modular, documented source code for easy extension.

----

-**Replace demo image/links as applicable for final submission.**